 Well, like during pregnancy women become too cautious.
 We almost treat it like a disease.
 Instead, the woman should stay as active as she was earlier.
 Also, regarding exercise, walking isn’t one.
 It is just a physical activity which is mandatory.

-One myth around losing weight is that ghee is the main culprit behind it.
+One myth around losing weight is that ghee is the main culprit.
 It is so wrong, it has no fat.
 In India in the name of purity, we get artificial products.
 If it is homemade, then it is absolutely fine.
 Similarly, rice is also avoided by many who want to lose weight, what they don’t realize is that it is the most wholesome food and is nutritious that even can help you lose weight.
-My lunch and dinner are made with rice.
+My lunch and dinner are rice based.